Doctor Mora

 Doctor Mora is a Mexican city (and municipality) located in Northeast region of the state of Guanajuato.
 The municipality has an area of 233.91 square kilometres (0.77% of the surface of the state) and is bordered to the north by Victoria, to the east by Tierra Blanca, to the south by San José Iturbide, and to the west by San Luis de la Paz.
+The municipality consists of 74 localities within it.
 The municipality has a population of 24,976 according to the 2015 census.

 Doctor Mora is named after José María Luis Mora.

-The municipal president of Doctor Mora and its many smaller outlying communities is Edgar Javier Resendiz Jacobo (2021 - 2027).
+The municipal president of Doctor Mora and its many smaller outlying communities is Edgar Javier Resendiz Jacobo (2021–2027).

 History

 Doctor Mora owes its establishment as a municipality significantly to the leadership and dedication of José María Valencia Orduña.
 Born on February 14, 1891, Valencia Orduña was a pivotal figure in the region's history, particularly during the tumultuous times of the Cristero War.

 In the early 20th century, the area known as Charcas (now Doctor Mora) was frequently targeted by bandits and Cristero rebels.
 Valencia Orduña, a respected local merchant, took on the responsibility of organizing the community's defense.
 In 1929, the town faced a significant threat from Cristero forces led by General Manuel Frías.
 Valencia Orduña, representing the townspeople, sought assistance from General Genovevo Rivas Guillén, commander of the military sector in San Luis de la Paz.
 Due to a shortage of troops, General Rivas Guillén provided weapons and training to the local population instead of a military garrison, appointing Valencia Orduña as the commander of the local defense.

 On Palm Sunday, March 24, 1929, the Cristero forces launched a major attack on Charcas.
 Under Valencia Orduña's leadership, about 30 armed residents, strategically positioned in the town’s key locations, successfully repelled the assault after an intense eight-hour battle.
 This victory was crucial in protecting the community and solidified Valencia Orduña's status as a local hero.

 Beyond his military leadership, Valencia Orduña also played an instrumental role in the political and infrastructural development of the area.
 In 1935, as a local deputy in the Guanajuato State Legislature, Valencia Orduña secured the construction of essential infrastructure, such as the "Melchor Ortega" dam and the "General Lázaro Cárdenas" primary school.
 His most significant achievement came in 1949, when he led a successful movement to elevate Charcas to municipal status, officially naming it Doctor Mora in honor of the liberal politician José María Luis Mora.
 Under his leadership, the municipality saw the introduction of electricity in 1951 and the development of a water extraction system in the late 1950s.
 Valencia Orduña also facilitated the construction of a crucial road connecting Doctor Mora to the main highway, enhancing accessibility and fostering growth.
 He ran a local store which became a cornerstone of the town’s social and economic life, and died in 1985.